willhumphreys/willhumphreys.github.io/_posts/2015-7-01-LiveTemplateIntellij.md

  final Level close = levelService.get(esContract, new BigDecimal("1700.00"));
 ```

-Normally structural find replace or regex find replace works well but not in this case.
+Normally structural find/replace or regex find/replace works well but not in this case.
 So time to learn how to write 'surround with' Live Templates.

 ### Live Templates
 Go to Live Templates in Preferences `cmd ,`.
 (Templates not Template)

+####Now fill out all the fields

 ####Heading
 Add an abbreviation `swbd`.

 Write a description `Surround with BigDecimal`.

 ####Code